SashaKoretkevich/Mobile-DAPP/README.md

 **Pre-requisite:**

 * RPC for connecting to blockchain network
-* API url from Etherscan for contract verification.
+* API key from Etherscan for contract verification.
+Note: In this tutorial, we will be working with Ethereum, therefore the above links are for Ethereum.
+You can choose any network that supports EVM (e.g. Binance), and then accordingly change the RPC and API keys
 * Private key of wallet which will be deploying the contract.
 The best way is to have MetaMask wallet installed in your Browser

 **Setting up contract environment:**